-The important thing is to take the time to sift through your samples and pull out the ones that you most want your clients’ eyeballs to land on.
+The important thing is to take the time to sift through your samples and pull out the ones that you most want your clients to see.

 Remember how we talked about the fact that your website is always working, even when you’re not?
 Well, that doesn’t work out too well if you don’t make it easy to contact you.

-While your website should share a little bit about your personality, it doesn’t hurt to give interested people some other places they can go to learn more about you—mainly your social accounts.
+While your website should share a little bit about your personality, it doesn’t hurt to give people who are interested in you some other places they can go to learn more about you—mainly your social accounts.

 The idea of needing to launch your own freelance writer website can be intimidating.
 But, I think it’s important to note that it doesn’t need to be anything overly complex—particularly when you’re just getting started.

 Don’t make the process tougher than it needs to be in the beginning and start with something simple.
-Using a platform like Squarespace or something similar can help you get up and running with a functional, professional-looking website—without you needing to tear your hair out when trying to figure out a bunch of different HTML, for example.
+Using a platform like Squarespace or a similar solution can help you get up and running with a functional, professional-looking website—without needing to tear your hair out when trying to figure out a bunch of different HTML.

 In fact, I recommend starting small.
 Just get something up that shares who you are and what you do—you can always build from there.

 So, take a deep breath, find a platform that works for you, and just get started.
 Write a simple “about” page, pull a few portfolio samples, and get it out there.
 Somethin’ is always better than nothin’.

 Your website is one of the basic building blocks you need to get started as a freelance writer.
 What else do you need?
 You’ll want a contract, invoice, and project proposal all queued up and ready to go (so you can avoid the last-minute scramble when you need them).